enonic/xp-gradle-plugin/README.md

 ## Development

-To build and publish the plugin to your local maven repository, run `.\gradlew publishToMavenLocal`
+To build and publish the plugin to your local maven repository, run `./gradlew publishToMavenLocal`

 To use the locally built plugin in your project comment out the plugin line in your `build.gradle` file:
 ```